ValeP314/il_torrione/README.md

-# Love Running
+# Il Torrione

-In this section, you will include one or two paragraphs providing an overview of your project.
-Essentially, this part is your sales pitch.
-At this stage, you should have a name for your project so use it!
-Don’t introduce the project as a Portfolio project for the diploma.
-In this section, describe what the project hopes to accomplish, who it is intended to target and how it will be useful to the target audience.

-For example; Love Running is a site that hopes to help keep people motivated to meet up for runs on a regular basis in Dublin, Ireland.
-The site will be targeted toward runners who are looking for a way to socialise and keep themselves fit.
-Love Running will be useful for runners to see exactly when and where they should be to join the running club.
+Il Torrione is a beautiful accommodation situated in Carassai, a medieval town in Ascoli Piceno Province, Italy.
+This project is aimed to propose the rental of this fantastic tower, adiacent to the original boundary walls, still visible in parts of the town.
+The site will be targeted towards couples without kids, passionate about architecture and curious to experience this exclusive setting, overlooking the Apeninnes and the Adriatic Sea.
+Il Torrione website will be a useful tool to communicate with the host and ask all the questions the guests might have.
+It will also allow to book some extra activities presented in the "Things to do" page.

 ![Responsice Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)